 Originally published in 1984 by Pearson Education, Inc, the new 186 page book is completely remastered and re-typeset.
 Additionally, all of John Blankenship’s custom home automation software featured in the book has been retyped and made available on a free disk image.
 No digital copies of this software are otherwise available online or found in John Blankenship’s personal disk archives.

 The Apple House: How to Computerize Your Home Using Your Apple II Computer is available through the A.P.P.L.E. bookstore with production and fulfillment by Lulu.com.
-A DOS 3.3 floppy disk image for all included programs can be downloaded.
+A disk image for the programs is available on the Apps page.

 Brian Wiser — Apple consultant, historian and archivist.
 Designer, editor, and co-producer of several books including: Cyber Jack: The Adventures of Robert Clardy and Synergistic Software, Synergistic Software: The Early Games, Nibble Viewpoints: Business Insights From the Computing Revolution, The WOZPAK Special Edition: Steve Wozniak’s Apple-1 & Apple II Computers, The Colossal Computer Cartoon Book: Enhanced Edition, and What’s Where in the Apple: Enhanced Edition.
 Producer/Director of the documentary film Done The Impossible: The Fans’ Tale of Firefly & Serenity, Beagle Bros and Applied Engineering webmaster.
 Brian also co-produced the retro iOS game Structris, and is a co-producer/writer for CallApple.org and Call-A.P.P.L.E. magazine.